What Blood Type Do Mosquitoes Like?

 - Certain chemicals are produced by your skin.
 Lactic acid, for example, attracts mosquitoes.

 - Your metabolic rate, or how much carbon dioxide (CO2) your body releases.
 Mosquitoes detect their next blood meal using CO2, so they are drawn to those who release more of the gas, including pregnant women and larger individuals.

 - The amount of bacteria on your skin.
 Large amounts of a few types of bacteria make your skin tastier to mosquitoes.

 Of course, there are other non-genetic factors that are thought to determine how attractive you are to a mosquito.
 If possible, try to avoid these habits when mosquitoes are around:

 - Drinking alcohol.
 Consuming alcohol raises your metabolic rate and body temperature.

 To keep mosquitoes from biting you in your own backyard, contact Mosquito Squad today.
-We are the authority in providing effective mosquito control solutions to keep those pesky and dangerous blood suckers away and help you stay itch-free.
+We are the authority in providing effective mosquito control solutions to keep those pesky and dangerous bloodsuckers away and help keep you from itching.